 Wittmann real estate is some of the most expensive in Arizona, although Wittmann house values don't compare to the most expensive real estate in the U.S.

-Wittmann is a blue-collar town, with 65.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wittmann, you'll notice that it is more blue-collar than most other communities in America.
+65.22% of Wittmann’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wittmann is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Wittmann who work in maintenance occupations (20.20%), office and administrative support (9.97%), and business and financial occupations (4.60%).

 In Wittmann, however, the average commute to work is quite long.
 On average, people spend 30.71 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Wittmann doesn't have a public transportation system that people use for their commute.
+Wittmann is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wittmann in 2022 was $31,175, which is middle income relative to Arizona and the nation.
 This equates to an annual income of $124,700 for a family of four.
 However, Wittmann contains both very wealthy and poor people as well.